I have discovered that my blocked nose

 is not the reason I can’t smell roses.

-The smell has been cut out of the genus
+The scent has been cut out of the genus

 for the sanity of sensors on cargo airplanes.